Kadxy/Next-API/README.md

 Your API key is only visible when you create it, you can't retrieve it later, API Grip only stores the hash of your API key for authentication.

-_WARNING: If you lose your API key, please visit [Dashboard](https://apigrip.com/dashboard) and rotate(or delete) your API key, otherwise your property will be at risk._
+_WARNING: If you lose your API key, please roll(or delete) your API key immediately._

 ### Wallet